slogan621/jsonapi/README.md

 -----------------------------------

-Generally, to encode, you create a data structure that reflects the content of your JSON, and then call a function to encode it.
-The function returns a string that is JSON format.
+Generally, to encode, you create a data structure that reflects the content of your JSON, and you then call a function to encode it.
+The encoding function returns a string that is JSON format.

 Here is an example of how you might create a two element array of
 integers: